British Culture Archive: Photographers and Contributions

-The British Culture Archive encompasses the work of established photographers, such as Tish Murtha, Kevin Cummins and Peter Mitchell, and that of others whose work documents social change in British society but has not been widely seen.
+The British Culture Archive showcases work from renowned documentary photographers.
+Contributors include Peter J Walsh, known for his images of Manchester’s club and rave scene, Peter Mitchell's celebrated colour photography of Leeds, and social documentary photographer Tish Murtha who documented marginalised communities and working class life in Newcastle upon Tyne.
+The archive also welcomes photography by others whose work documents social change in British society but has not been widely seen.
 An example of the latter is Heidi Alexander's photographs of Stockport.